isomerpages/govtech-gobusiness-main/_covid-19/02b-safesafeentry.md

 TraceTogether is a programme to help mitigate the spread of COVID-19 through community-driven contact tracing. the venue’s SafeEntry system.

 ##### How it works
 Both the TraceTogether app and the TraceTogether Token work by exchanging short-distance Bluetooth signals between other nearby TraceTogether devices.
-These devices estimate the distance between users, and the duration of the such enounters.
-These records are stored locally and encrypted for 25 days, to cover the incubation period of the viarus as well as the time taken for individuals to seek treatment and get tested for COVID-19.
+These devices estimate the distance between users, and the duration of the such encounters.
+These records are stored locally and encrypted for 25 days, to cover the incubation period of the virus as well as the time taken for individuals to seek treatment and get tested for COVID-19.
 After the 25-day period, the data is automatically deleted.

 If a user is interviewed by a contact tracer for activity mapping, he can authorise the uploading of his TraceTogether data to Ministry of Health (MOH).
 MOH will then decipher the data and get the mobile numbers of the user’s close contacts within a period of time.
 This facilitates the contact tracing process, and enables contact tracers to inform close contacts of confirmed cases more quickly.